Obamacare Transgender And Abortion Protections Shut Down By Federal Judge

 “Plaintiffs claim the Rule’s interpretation of sex discrimination pressures doctors to deliver healthcare in a manner that violates their religious freedom and thwarts their independent medical judgment and will require burdensome changes to their health insurance plans on January 1, 2017.
 Plaintiffs argue the new regulation will require them to perform and provide insurance coverage for gender transitions and abortions, regardless of their contrary religious beliefs or medical judgment.”

-As Reuters reports, Judge O’Connor also said in his lengthy, 46-page opinion that if the new Obamacare transgender and abortion policy were allowed to go into effect, it was likely that prospective plaintiffs would be able to prove their case that the provision violated the rights of healthcare professionals.
+As Reuters reports, Judge O’Connor also said in his lengthy 46-page opinion that if the new Obamacare transgender and abortion policy were allowed to go into effect, it was likely that prospective plaintiffs would be able to prove their case that the provision violated the rights of healthcare professionals.
 The judge cited the Religious Freedom Restoration Act as the basis for this opinion.

 This isn’t the first time Judge O’Connor has taken a swipe at the Obama administration.
 In August, the same judge that shot down new Obamacare abortion and transgender coverage on Saturday blocked a controversial transgender bathroom policy.
 The transgender bathroom policy would have forced U.S. public schools to allow transgender students the use of the restroom of their choosing.